Markov duality and Bethe ansatz formula for half-line open ASEP: An exact formula for the integrated currents in half-line open ASEP

 where the expectation $E$ simply means that we average over $\eta_0$, which arises in $Q_0(\eta)=q^{\eta_0}Q_1(\eta)$.
 The right-hand-side of \eqref{eq:Liggetttrickduality} can be seen as a polynomial in $Q_0(\eta),Q_1(\eta),Q_2(\eta),\dots$ which is linear in $Q_0(\eta)$.
 Since only $Q_0(\eta)$ depends on $\eta_0$, the expectation $E$ can be computed by replacing each occurrence of $Q_0(\eta)$ by $(\rho q+1-\rho)Q_1(\eta)$.
 There is actually at most one term involving $Q_0(\eta)$ in $\Lpart^{(n)} H(\eta; \vec x)$, arising in the term $i=1$ in \eqref{eq:defLpart} when $x_i=1$, and since

 we obtain that for any $\eta\in \lbrace 0,1\rbrace^{\Z\geqslant 1}$ and $\vec x\in \Weyl{n}_{\geqslant 1}$,

-\end{proof} \begin{remark} Markov dualities for half-line ASEP or open ASEP have been investigated in \cite{ohkubo2017dualities, kuan2021algebraic, kuan2019stochastic, kuan2022two, schutz2022reverse} and involve different (and often more complicated) observables than the function $H(\eta, \vec x)$.
-However, for different models, Markov dualities between open particle systems and systems with absorbing sites have been previously obtained in the literature \cite{giardina2009duality, giardina2007duality}. \end{remark} \begin{remark} The fact that the full-line ASEP also satisfies a duality with respect to the function $\widetilde H(\eta, \vec x)$ might be used to show some analogue of Theorem \ref{theo:dualityhalf-space} involving the functional $\widetilde H(\eta(t), \vec x)$.
+\end{proof} \begin{remark} Markov dualities for half-line ASEP or open ASEP on a segment have been investigated in earlier references under various assumptions on boundary rates, involving different observables than the function $H(\eta, \vec x)$.
+In particular, in the half-line case, a duality between half-line open ASEP with parameters $\alpha=1, \gamma=0$ and the same process with parameters $\rategamma=1, \ratealpha=0$ was found in \cite{kuan2019stochastic}, with respect to Schütz's functional.
+In \cite{kuan2022two} another self-duality result was proved for half-line open ASEP with rates $ \p\in (0,1), \q=1, \ratealpha\in (0,1)$ and $\rategamma=1$, but the duality functional is more complicated (the expression is given in \cite[Theorem 1.3]{kuan2022two}). \end{remark} \begin{remark} The fact that the full-line ASEP also satisfies a duality with respect to the function $\widetilde H(\eta, \vec x)$ might be used to show some analogue of Theorem \ref{theo:dualityhalf-space} involving the functional $\widetilde H(\eta(t), \vec x)$.
 However, the boundary condition in that case would take a significantly more complicated form, so we chose not to pursue further this direction.
 More generally, Markov dualities have been proved in the last few years for a number of other Markov processes \cite{corwin2015stochastic, carinci2016generalized, carinci2016asymmetric, kuan2018multi, carinci2019orthogonal, carinci2019consistent, kuan2021short, chen2020integrable, kuan2020interacting, carinci2021q, franceschini2022orthogonal}.
 It would be interesting if our method using fictitious sites applies to some of these other systems as well. \end{remark} \begin{remark} If we do not assume condition \eqref{eq:Liggettcondition}, it does not seem that one can prove a duality with respect to the function $H(\eta, \vec x)$.
 More precisely, it can be shown that for all $\vec x\in \Weyl{n}_{\geqslant 2}$ and $\eta\in \lbrace 0,1\rbrace^{\mathbb Z_{>0}}$,

 while if $x_1=1$,

 where $\Lpart^{(n-1)}$ is understood as acting on functions of $(x_2< \dots< x_n)$.
 Hence, $\Leta {H}(\eta,\vec x)$ involves the values of $H(\eta, \vec y)$ for some $\vec y\not\in \Weyl{n}_{\geq 1}$ (when $x_1=1$ and $x_2=2$). \end{remark}